Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy

-\paragraph{HTTP/HTTPS Redirector} The modern browsers have a policy to block unsecured content (i.e. HTTP resources) in secured web pages (HTTPS).
-For example, \texttt{https://foo.com} cannot load \\\texttt{http://foo.com/f.js} (no https).
+The modern browsers have the policy to block unsecured content (i.e., HTTP resources) in secured web pages (HTTPS).
+For example, \texttt{https://foo.com} cannot load \texttt{http://foo.com/f.js} (no https).
 The rationale is that the unsecured requests can be easily intercepted and modified to inject scripts that will steal information from the secure page, for example, your banking information.

-As of 2018, we still are in a period of transition where both HTTP and HTTPS web pages exist, and some websites provide access to their content with both HTTP and HTTPS protocol.
-Consequently, it happens that the developers forget to change some URL in their HTTPS version and those resources are blocked, resulting in incomplete web pages or Javascript errors.
+As of 2019, we still are in a period of transition where both HTTP and HTTPS web pages exist, and some websites provide access to their content with both HTTP and HTTPS protocol.
+Consequently, it happens that the developers forget to change some URL in their HTTPS version, and those resources are blocked, resulting in incomplete web pages or Javascript errors.

 The self-healing strategy of HTTP/HTTPS Redirector is to change all the HTTP URL by HTTPS URL in HTTPS pages.
-By doing this, all resources are loaded and the unwanted behavior due to blocked resources is fixed.
+By doing this, all resources are loaded, and the unwanted behavior due to blocked resources is fixed.

-\paragraph{HTML Element Creator}
+\subsubsection{HTML Element Creator}

 As shown by Ocariza et al. \cite{ocariza2017study}, most of the Javascript errors are related to the DOM.
 This is especially true when the developers try to dynamically change the content of a specific HTML element using getElmentById, like: